 Well, you should.
 Especially if you’re looking for a good way to improve your dental website SEO.

-Are you looking for a good way to improve your website’s optimization?
+Are you looking for a good way to improve your dental website SEO?
 In my opinion, page speed is an excellent place to start and is well worth the effort.
 Plus, there are several things that non-developers can do to address speed concerns on a website.
 In this article, we are going to talk about 3 things to consider when working on your dental website page speed: performance budget, optimization, and caching.

-Whether you’re starting a new website or working on your existing dental website, having a target is incredibly helpful.
+Whether you’re starting a new website or working on your existing dental website design, having a target is incredibly helpful.
 We call that target your “performance budget.”
 A performance budget sets the minimum standards you are willing to accept for your website performance.
 Like a monetary budget, sometimes you need to decide if there are things you can live without to stay within the recommended limits.

 There are a handful of things to consider when deciding on a performance budget, but we think an ideal target is a website that loads in under 3 seconds and is less than 3 MB in size.
 You can easily test your current site by using a tool like https://webpagetest.org or https://tools.pingdom.com to see where you have room for improvement when optimizing your dental website.